What is A/B Testing? A Beginner's Guide

 • Analyze the structure of your website diligently.

-• Understand the user’s behavior and their demands from your website.
+• Understand user behavior and their demands from your website.

 • Filter the important elements to perform A/B testing.